advanced-security/teams-secret-scanning-notifier-azure-function/README.md

 This Azure Function mirrors GitHub webhook events to a GitHub Action.

-It needs you to deploy the function on Azure, and to create a GitHub app and install it on a repo.
+It needs you to deploy the function on Azure, and to create a GitHub app and install it on an org or repo.

 ## Deploying the function